-By understanding the mid to long-term plans for these roads, we can help business and property owners plan with confidence to reduce the impact of congestion on their day-to-day operations.
+By understanding the mid to long-term plans for greater area, we can help business and property owners plan with confidence to reduce the impact of congestion on their day-to-day operations.

 Read BNH’s submissions to AT here.

 Flexible working gives staff the opportunity to vary their hours, days or location.
-Flexi-working allows people to work remotely, avoiding peak-hour traffic, and with consideration to personal commitments.
+It allows people to work remotely, avoiding peak-hour traffic, with consideration to personal commitments.

 Key benefits for employees: